About Table Mountain

 It’s easy to run out of superlatives when talking about Table Mountain.
 Its triple status as a UNESCO World Heritage Site, a National Park and a World 7 Wonder of Nature is amply justified.

-Add to that the distinction of being the only natural feature on Earth with a constellation named after it – Mons Mensa, Latin for Table Mountain – and it becomes clear what a treasure Table Mountain really is.
+Add to that the distinction of being the only natural feature on Earth with a constellation named after it (Mensa) and it becomes clear what a treasure Table Mountain really is.
 Older than all the major mountain ranges of the world (seven times older than the Himalayas), and steeped in history and legends, it rises almost sheer from the Atlantic, casting its shadow over a city of millions.
 It represents different things to different people: a temple, a gym, a refuge, a challenge, a culmination to a pilgrimage.
-People have died on its slopes, others found life.
+People have died on its slopes, many more have found life.
 It has witnessed the rise and fall of an ocean, the birth and extinction of the dinosaurs.
-Millions of storms have eroded it down to a fifth of its original height, but still this crumbling relic pulsates with life and energy.
+Countless storms have eroded it down to a fifth of its original height, but still this crumbling relic pulsates with life and energy.